RF Microneedling, Microneedling Pen & Dermaroller

 Skin needling has established place and effectiveness for the treatment of some acne scars.
-Advanced rf microneedling gives the most impact, though using a microneedling pen and home use of a dermaroller is still employed.
-If your clinic has rf microneedling, this will provide the most significant therapeutic benefit.
+Advanced RF microneedling gives the most impact, though using a microneedling pen and using a dermaroller is still employed.
+If your clinic has RF microneedling, this will provide the most significant therapeutic benefit.
 Remember, with acne scar treatment; several different treatment approaches are often required.
-An acne scar treatment plan can include more than one treatment with T.C.A. cross, subcision, dermal filler and laser in addition to rf microneedling.
+Therefore, an acne scar treatment plan can include more than one treatment with T.C.A. cross, subcision, dermal filler and laser in addition to RF microneedling.

 To understand how different treatment works to help reduce acne scars and understand emerging technologies, you can make the best decision which treatment is proper for you.
-We discuss the range of acne scar treatment.
+First, we discuss the range of acne scar treatments.

 Skin Needling for Stretch Marks

-Once again, rf microneedling is considered superior to microneedling pens or dermal rollers to treat stretch marks.
-Rf microneedling can be used for young or old stretch marks and should be combined with laser treatment.
-For young stretch marks, vascular lasers, and for old stretch marks, CO2 laser treatment improves the outcome of needling.
+Once again, RF microneedling is considered superior to microneedling pens or dermal rollers to treat stretch marks.
+RF microneedling can be used for young or old stretch marks and should be combined with laser treatment.
+For young stretch marks, vascular lasers, and old stretch marks, CO2 laser treatment improves needling.

 Skin Needling for wrinkles and texture concerns.

 Skin needling is helpful for a range of skin texture concerns.
-Once again, rf microneedling gives superior results, though dermapen also provides significant results for superficial texture concerns.
+Once again, RF microneedling gives superior results, though dermapen also provides significant results for supeRFicial texture concerns.
 Fine lines and wrinkles, crepiness, enlarged pores, skin roughness and even dryness, are improved with a series of microneedling treatments.
-Caution must be exercised as excessive use of deep (3mm) needling with microneedling pens has resulted in scarring.
+However, caution must be exercised as excessive use of deep (3mm) needling with microneedling pens has resulted in scarring.

 Microneedling for Pigmentation

 Do not use microneedling to treat melasma.
 Overzealous use of skin needling fact can result in the worsening of melasma.
-Very superficial microneedling with pen technology can help with superficial pigmentation because it acts as a peel.
-However, be very cautious of allowing anyone recommending microneedling as a treatment for pigmentation.
+Very supeRFicial microneedling with pen technology can help with superficial pigmentation because it acts as a peel.
+However, be very cautious of allowing anyone to recommend microneedling as a treatment for pigmentation.
 It is not the most effective treatment for this, and in the wrong hands can cause problems.